Binod Singh

 Binod Singh, (died 1716 or 1721) a Trehan Khatri and a descendant of Guru Angad, was an army general and disciple of Guru Gobind Singh and was among few Sikhs who accompanied him to Nanded in 1706.
+After 1708, he and his son Kahn Singh were the leader of the Tatt Khalsa faction of the Sikhs, as opposed to the Bandai Khalsa.

 Early life and family

 Little is known of his early life, not even his year of birth.
 Binod Singh was a descendant of Guru Angad.
 Binod Singh had a son named Kahan Singh, whom was also part of the Panj Piare quintet that accompanied Banda northwards.
 Binod Singh had a grandson named Miri Singh (son of Kahan Singh).

 Religious and military career

 Binod Singh had followed Guru Gobind Singh from Delhi to Nanded in the Deccan.
 After Guru Gobind Singh died, Binod Singh became the principle ustad (teacher) of Shastar Vidya.